How Often Should You Get Your Teeth Cleaned?

 Less Frequent Cleanings: Not Ideal for Most Patients

-On the opposite end of the spectrum, you may be wondering if it’s okay to go longer than 6 months between professional cleanings.
-For the vast majority of patients, we simply don’t recommend waiting more than 6 months.
+On the opposite end of the spectrum, you may be wondering if it’s okay to go longer than six months between professional cleanings.
+For the vast majority of patients, dentists simply don’t recommend waiting more than six months.

 Skipping your regular cleanings means plaque and tartar keep accumulating and hardening over time.
 Before long, you’re at a significantly increased risk of developing gum disease, cavities, enamel erosion, and more.
 It also becomes much harder to fully clean your teeth when you finally come in.